snowflakedb/snowpark-python/test/README.md

 # Setting up and Running Tests

+## Setting up
-### Connection parameter
+### Connection parameters

-To connect to Snowflake, create a connection parameter under `test/parameters.py`, and add the following code snippet with your parameters:
+To connect to Snowflake, create a connection parameters file under `test/parameters.py`, and add the following code snippet with your parameters:
 ```python
 #!/usr/bin/env python3